majeinfo/chaingun/README.md

                --viewer /path/to/viewer.py --verbose

-	--python-cmd is optional if PYTHON environment variable is set and points to at least a Python 3.6 --viewer indicates the path to the viewer.py script that build the HTML page with results --output-dir indicates where the results will be stored --script is mandatory
-	--verbose is optional
+	--python-cmd is optional if PYTHON environment variable is set and points to at least a Python 3.6 --viewer indicates the path to the viewer.py script that builds the HTML page containing the results --output-dir indicates where the results will be stored --script sets the name of the script file and is mandatory --verbose is optional
-    --no-log disabled the 'log actions' (see below for the actions)
+	--no-log disables the 'log actions' (see below for the actions)

 b) run a Player in daemon mode :